dupled3031/AWS-AIML-examples/README.md

 Choose a name for the notebook, for example "aimlbootcamp" as the instance name.
 You can bump the instance size up to extra large.

+The instance will take about five minutes to start up.
+In the mean time, proceed to step 2.

+### Step 2 - apply lab credits if you have any

+Navigate to the account link at the top right of your window.

+Select **Account**.
+Then navigate down to **Credits** and enter in the coupon.